-2.11 HARDSHIP EXTENSION TO TCA TIME LIMITATION (s.
-414.105, F.S.)
+2.11 HARDSHIP EXTENSION TO TCA TIME LIMITATION (section 414.105, F.S.)

 A hardship extension allows individuals to receive additional months of TCA payments beyond the state established limit of 48 months.
-DCF reviews the individual's TCA payment history to determine if they have reached 42 of the 48-month lifetime limit.
-If the individual has received 42 months of time-limited TCA, DCF notifies the LWDB.
+The Department reviews the individual's TCA payment history to determine if they have reached 42 of the 48-month lifetime limit.
+If the individual has received 42 months of time-limited TCA, the Department notifies the LWDB.
 The LWDB or provider staff then schedules an interview with the participant to assess employment prospects and employment barriers, evaluate the individual's participation in the WT program, and determine if a hardship extension is needed.
-If staff determines that an extension is needed, they recommend that DCF extend TCA payments beyond the 48- month time limit.
-Upon this recommendation, DCF extends the TCA payments for the number of months recommended by the LWDB.
+If staff determines that an extension is needed, they recommend that the Department extend TCA payments beyond the 48- month time limit.
+Upon this recommended by the LWDB.
 If staff determines that an extension is not needed, the individual will only receive the allowable 48 months.
-Participants may also request a hardship extension later by completing the hardship extension review process.
-Hardship extension eligibility criteria include:
+Participants may also request a hardship extension eligibility criteria include: